 On the surface, making the toffee syrup is pretty simple.
 It’s just a mixture of butter and brown sugar, but the tricky part is heating it to the correct temperature to form a toffee.
-As I mentioned, the easiest way to do this is to pick up an inexpensive candy thermometer, which will make it infinitely easier to tell when the mixture reaches the desired 250-268 degree temperature range.
+As I mentioned, the easiest way to do this is to pick up an inexpensive candy thermometer, which makes it infinitely easier to tell when the mixture reaches the desired 250-268 degree temperature range.

-Or you can rely on visual clues to tell when the mixture reaches the desired temperature.
+As an alternative, you can rely on visual clues to tell when the mixture reaches the desired temperature.
 Coat a spoon with the mixture, and watch how it drips off.
-If it forms thick, rope-like threads, it’s at the hard-ball stage.
+If it forms thick, rope-like threads, it’s at the desired hard-ball stage.
 However, if you’re not an experienced candy maker, it can be difficult to identify — so save yourself the headache and just order the candy thermometer already. :)

-Once the toffee our the mixture reaches the proper temperature, pour it over the prepared saltine crackers and spread it out evenly over them from edge to edge.
-I like to use an offset spatula for the spreading.
-It just makes it a little easier to get into the corners.
+Once the toffee our the mixture reaches the proper temperature, pour it over the prepared saltine crackers and spread it evenly from edge to edge.
+I like to use an small offset spatula for the spreading — it just makes it a little easier to get into the corners.

-Now for the icing on the cake… Sprinkle 1.5 cups of semi-sweet chocolate chips over the cooled toffee (Ghirardelli Semi-Sweet Chocolate Chips from Walmart are always and forever my chips of choice), and place the baking sheet back back into the oven for about 2 minutes to melt the chocolate chips.
+Now for the icing on the cake… Sprinkle 1.5 cups of semi-sweet chocolate chips over the cooled toffee (Ghirardelli Semi-Sweet Chocolate Chips are always and forever my chips of choice), and place the baking sheet back back into the oven for about 2 minutes to melt the chocolate chips.
 Use the offset spatula again to spread the chocolate evenly over the toffee.

 At this point you can simply place the baking sheet in the refrigerator to cool.
 Or you can have a little fun with it!
 I look at it as a blank slate to top and decorate in an infinite number of ways…

-I drizzled it with melted white chocolate and a generous dash of white, pink and red sprinkles in honor of Valentine’s Day.
-How perfect would this be for a Valentine's Day party?
+I drizzled my saltine cracker toffee with melted white chocolate and a handful of pink, red, and white sprinkles in honor of Valentine’s Day.

-But think of the possibilities -- nuts, crushed peppermint candies, sea salt, shredded coconut, dried cranberries, even leftover popcorn!
+But think of the possibilities — nuts, crushed peppermint candies, sea salt, shredded coconut, dried cranberries, even leftover popcorn!
 The options are endless, meaning this simple candy crack recipe can be repurposed for ANY holiday!

-The final step is to break up the sheet of saltine cracker toffee into bite-sized pieces -- or you can use a knife if you’re more of a perfectionist.
+The final step is to break up the sheet of saltine cracker toffee into bite-sized pieces — or you can use a knife to cut it if you’re more of a perfectionist.

 Either way, don’t expect this candy treat to last long.
-While it will keep in an airtight container for up to a week, I can assure you it will be gone long before that timeframe.
+While it will keep in an airtight container for up to a week or two, I can assure you it will be gone long before that timeframe.

-In addition to changing up the toppings, you can also customize this recipe with different crackers.
+Yes, absolutely!
+In addition to changing up the toppings, you can also customize this cracker toffee recipe with different varieties of crackers.
 Try graham crackers, club crackers, Ritz crackers, even pretzels.